an image of a woman having a mole checked on her shoulder

-Skin cancer is the most prevalent cancer in the London, and it is important to be vigilant of any changes in your skin that may indicate a more severe underlying problem.
-A skin cancer screening London, when performed by a specialist, checks the skin for moles, birthmarks, or other blemishes and lesions that may be a sign of skin cancer, allowing for swift and effective treatment.
+Skin cancer is the most prevalent cancer, and it is important to be vigilant of any changes in your skin that may indicate a more severe underlying problem.
+A skin cancer screening, when performed by a specialist, checks the skin for moles, birthmarks, or other blemishes and lesions that may be a sign of skin cancer, allowing for swift and effective treatment.

 Types of Skin cancer